nparks-kenzan/capstan-1/gcp/README.md

 To make sure we don't stumble into problems later, you need to perform the following:
 1. Create a [Service account](https://cloud.google.com/compute/docs/access/create-enable-service-accounts-for-instances) with  'role/owner' for Terraform.
 Call it `terraform-admin`
 1. Create a micro instance in `us-central1-a` with the service account `terraform-admin`
+1. Perform a [gcloud init](https://cloud.google.com/sdk/gcloud/reference/init) if you have not done so as part of installing gcloud
-1. from your laptop perform a `gcloud ssh` into said instance (You might have to perform a [gcloud init](https://cloud.google.com/sdk/gcloud/reference/init) first)
+1. From your laptop perform a `gcloud ssh` into said instance.
+You can get the full  `gcloud` command from the downdown arrow next to the SSH button for the instance.
    1. This is to check connectivity between your laptop to GCP in a manner similar to what terraform will ultimately do.